Counseling Psychology (Master's)

 Credits 1

-MLR2080: Practicum Evaluation (MFT/PCC Focus)
+MLR2080: Practicum Tracking and Evaluation

 This 0-unit online course provides a container in which the MACP faculty will track and mentor each student throughout the MACP Capstone Project.
 Approval to enter this year-long course is required prior to enrollment in the Clinical Practicum sequence, and the student remains enrolled in this course concurrently while completing the sequence.
 This course is completed when the student has met all clinical practicum requirements for the student's licensing track, including verification of required clinical hours under state regulation, as well as submission of satisfactory evaluations from the community practicum site.
 Completion of Practicum Evaluation is required for graduation.
 Requires approval of MACP Chair.